Sinners Is Terrifying, Thrilling, Sexy & Surprisingly Romantic. Let’s Unpack That Ending

 AdvertisementADVERTISEMENT

 But let’s start at the beginning.
 As we meet Smoke and Stack (both played with thoughtful precision by Jordan), the prodigal twins of Clarksdale, Mississippi, their ambitions are clear: after spending years as enforcers for Al Capone and bootleggers in Chicago, the boys are back to open up their very own juke joint.
 They prefer the South, the devil they know.
 As they tell their cousin Sammie (newcomer Miles Caton is a revelation), “Chicago is a plantation, just with taller buildings.”
 Smoke is more reserved and pessimistic, the “bad cop” of the duo, while Stack is unrestrained and slightly more boisterous, the risktaking, jazz-loving lil’ brother.
-Their love interests also showcase the differences between the identical twins: Smoke’s former love is Annie (a wise, raw and riveting Wunmi Mosaku), a spiritual medicine woman still reeling from the grief of losing their infant child, whose potions and hoodoo knowledge come in handy later.
+Their love interests also showcase the differences between the identical twins: Smoke’s former love is Annie (a wise, raw, and riveting Wunmi Mosaku), a spiritual medicine woman still reeling from the grief of losing their infant child, whose potions and hoodoo knowledge come in handy later.
 And Stack’s old flame is Mary (a saucy and unguarded Hailee Steinfeld), his white-passing childhood friend with Black ancestry that shows up in her relations, not her face, who is still pissed at Stack for ghosting her.

 Through Annie and Mary, we get to know the brothers more.
 Stack is reckless enough to get involved with a white(ish) girl but smart enough to distance himself to protect her from the optics of their seemingly interracial union (it is 1932 afterall).
 Smoke is still in love with Annie but their loss broke him, and them, and he’s burying himself in his business with his brother to try to forget.
 It’s naive to hope for a happy ending for either of the two pairings, yet you find yourself rooting for one anyway.
-It’s a testament to Jordan’s insurmountable skill that he has rousing chemistry with both Mosaku and Steinfeld — and with entirely different dynamics, and mannerisms with each — but it’s his scenes with Mosaku that scratched my brain.
+It’s a testament to Jordan’s insurmountable skill that he has rousing chemistry with both Mosaku and Steinfeld — with entirely different dynamics and mannerisms with each — but it’s his scenes with Mosaku that scratched my brain.
 Together, they are devastating.
 Smoke and Annie’s romance, the love story at the center of Sinners, is slow and sensual, rooted in history and heartbreak.
 From their first scene, the viewer is invested, and so was Wunmi Mosaku.

 AdvertisementADVERTISEMENT